 Trans woman (& MtF)

-The process a trans person undergoes when changing their social role, forms of address (e.g. names, pronouns), appearance, and legal information to be more congruent with their gender identity.
-A transition can be done with or without medical intervention and some people may transition full-time whilst others live in their preferred gender identity part-time.
-This may be due to outside factors such as age, financial autonomy, family, job etc. The process of transitioning can take years and whilst some can transition with ease, others may not.
+The process a trans person undergoes when changing their social role, forms of address (e.g. names, pronouns), appearance, and/or legal information to be more congruent with their gender identity.
+Transition might be undertaken with or without medical intervention, and there is no one necessary set of actions which must be taken.

 An outdated term that can be traced to Magnus Hirschfeld.
 Was created to establish a difference between individuals that wished to change their gendered clothing and those that wished to change their bodies.
 Should not be used except when quoting legislature.

 An old word that was created in 1910 by the German sexologist Magnus Hirschfeld.
-It tends not to be used now as it is associated with those that wear gender-atypical clothing for a variety of reasons.
-Should not be confused with trans people in general.
+It is associated with those that wear gender-atypical clothing, for a variety of reasons.
+Generally identifying with the gender they were assigned at birth, transvestites should not be confused with trans people in general.

-An individual who does not label an aspect of their sexual or romantic orientation, or gender identity.
+An individual may not label an aspect of their sexual or romantic orientation, or gender identity.
 This might be because they resist the use of labels, or cannot find one which adequately represents them.

 Referring to a person using incorrectly gendered language.
 For example, using male pronouns for a trans woman.

 Both a noun and a verb.
 A deadname is a name by which a trans person was formerly known, which may or may not still be their legal name.
 To deadname a trans person is to use this former name in reference to them.

 The act of revealing a person's gender, trans identity, and/or sexual orientation to another without their consent.